Marshall Army Airfield: World War II

 After the departure of the 1st Observation Squadron from Fort Riley, the 6th Observation Squadron (Special) was activated at Fort Sill, Oklahoma, on 7 February 1942 to take its place at the Cavalry School.
 The squadron moved to Marshall Field on 21 April 1942 with 15 liaison planes.
 In June 1943 the squadron was redesignated 6th Reconnaissance Squadron (Special), and on 12 October of that year its name was changed to 2d Composite Squadron (Special).
 It well deserved the term "composite" for by that time it had acquired 15 P-39 Airacobra fighters and five B-25 Mitchell medium bombers as well as liaison planes and was flying all sorts of tactical air missions.

 Besides photographic work, observation, and artillery adjustment, its pilots flew air-ground support demonstrations and simulated strafing, bombing and chemical warfare missions.
 They "destroyed enemy headquarters" with flour bombs, and sprayed troops with molasses residue in lieu of mustard gas.
 Members of a Colombian military mission said of one air-ground demonstration that it was "worth going to Fort Riley for that alone."
 Much work was done away from Fort Riley.
 Teams from Marshall were scheduled to provide the United States Army Armor School at Fort Benning, Georgia, and the Field Artillery School at Fort Sill, Oklahoma, with six demonstrations apiece in 1944, and they answered many special requests for demonstrations and tests.
 On 1 August 1945 the airmen at Marshall put on a giant air show in which they displayed to the general public the tactical skills they had acquired during the war.

 Several units besides the 2d Composite Squadron spent some time at Marshall during the war.
 The 72d Observation Group had its headquarters squadron there briefly in December 1941; the 5th Observation Squadron was there from August 1942 till April 1943; and a Black unit, the 1018th Guard Squadron trained at Marshall for a short time in 1945.
 Also, a detachment of the 161st Liaison Squadron with L-5 Sentinel aircraft visited the base for exercises in November and December 1944.
 The Army ground forces at Riley in 1944 had 36 aerial target planes which were serviced by the 356th Base Unit.

 Marshall was much used as a convenient stop on cross-country flights.
 Of some 1,400 landings and take-offs at the field in July 1945, 614 were transients.
 Another and not inconsiderable activity was the flying in and out of distinguished visitors to Fort Riley.
-Among them were Generals Ben Lear, Joseph W. Stilwell, and George S. Patton.
+Among them were Generals Ben Lear, Joseph W. Stilwell, George S. Patton, and John C. H. Lee.
+Lee was born and raised in Junction City and returned to visit his family in September 1945 on his post-war tour of the US.